Lowther Hall Anglican Grammar School: GSV premierships

-Girls' Voices of the Cathedral
+Choir

-Lowther Hall was chosen to provide the Southern Hemisphere's first female cathedral choir at St Paul's Cathedral in Melbourne after an 18-month selection process.
-18 girls from across Years 4 to 10 comprise the choir.
-The girls alternate with the traditional choir of boys and men, which has been leading choral services at St Paul's since 1888.
+In 2016, Lowther Hall was chosen to provide the Southern Hemisphere's first female cathedral choir at St Paul's Cathedral, Melbourne, after an 18-month selection process.
+The choice consists of eighteen girls from Years 4 to 10.
+The girls alternate with a choir of boys and men, the latter who led choral services at St Paul's since 1888.

-Charity

-The school currently supports various charities, as well as a school in Bangladesh.
-Term Three is designated as a fundraising term where various activities are organised in order to raise money for charities.